 Your academic journey will encompass hands-on working experiences that will lead you to a successful career as an occupational therapy student.

 As a Doctor of Occupational Therapy student, your curriculum will include nine academic semesters.
-The academic coursework and fieldwork are integrated into a curriculum that is organized around six areas of practice as identified by the American Occupational Therapy Association (AOTA):
+The academic coursework and fieldwork are integrated into a curriculum that is organized around the 5 curriculum themes depicted in our curriculum graphic.